 Zebra mussels have been confirmed in Ray Roberts Lake, state parks officials announced late Wednesday.

-Park officials made the discovery after DNA analysis of water samples from 14 North Texas reservoirs, 12 of which came back negative.
-Carter Smith, Texas Parks and Wildlife Department Executive Director Carter Smith, called the finding “very bad news.”
+Park officials made the discovery after DNA analysis of water samples were taken from 14 North Texas reservoirs, 12 of which came back negative.
+Carter Smith, Texas Parks and Wildlife Department executive director, called the finding “very bad news.”

 Department spokesman Mike Cox said that some mussels were found below the dam at Ray Roberts Lake but none elsewhere.

 “They checked Lewisville Lake this afternoon and didn’t find anything,” Cox said in an interview Wednesday.

 Zebra mussels can clog public water intake pipes and other underwater equipment by completely covering anything left underwater.
 The mussels’ razor-sharp edges also make recreation hazardous.

 The mussels compete with baitfish for available forage, which affects game fish such as bass, striped bass and catfish.
 Zebra mussels will also colonize on the shells of native mussels and suffocate them.

 Denton, which draws its water from Ray Roberts Lake as well as Lewisville Lake, could be immediately impacted.